Hike Desert, Canyons and Berber Villages in Tunisia

 Driving

-Wake up in the remoteness of the Sahara, then trek back to Douz via a different route traversing more giant dunes.
-Enjoy a well-deserved shower in the fixed camp, before continuing by transfer.
-Stop off at the vast Chot el Jerid salt lake, the largest salt lake in the Sahara with a surface area of more than 2,700 square miles.
+Wake up in the remoteness of the Sahara, then trek back out to Sabria via a different route traversing more dunes.
+There is time to freshen up at the fixed camp, before continuing by transfer.
+On the way there will be time for a short stop off at the vast Chot el Jerid salt lake, the largest salt lake in the Sahara with a surface area of more than 2,700 square miles.
 With luck, you may be able to admire its rainbow-colored salt deposits.
 Your scenic journey ends in the old city of Tozeur, a beautiful oasis with thousands of palm trees, known for growing the best dates in all of Tunisia.
-You'll have time to explore the vast oasis, as well as the old medina and its marvelous geometric architecture.
+You'll have time to explore the vast oasis and the old medina and its marvelous geometric architecture, as well as visiting the market.
 Tonight you'll stay at a luxury riad, a haven of peace with hidden interior courtyards filled with vegetation, a swimming pool and a spa where you can try an (optional) traditional hammam.
+Tonight, you may like to head out for dinner at a local restaurant in town (not included).

 Day 7